ansible-collections/ibm_zos_core/README.md

 # License

-Some portions of this collection are licensed under [GNU General Public License, Version 3.0](https://opensource.org/licenses/GPL-3.0), other portions of this collection are licensed under [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0) and [The MIT License](https://opensource.org/licenses/MIT).
+Some portions of this collection are licensed under [GNU General Public License, Version 3.0](https://opensource.org/licenses/GPL-3.0), and other portions of this collection are licensed under [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0).
 See individual files for applicable licenses.